ManikantaSanjay/Time_Series_Data_Analysis_on_Stocks/README.md

 # Time_Series_Data_Analysis_on_Stocks
-Time Series Data Analysis on Daily Stock Prices of the following companies(Apple, Microsoft, Google, Amazon) for a span of 5 years.
+We are trying to perform Exploratory Time Series Data Analysis on Daily Stock Prices of the following companies

+(Apple, Microsoft, Google, Amazon) for a span of 5 years.(2013-2018)
 ## :one: Importing Libraries
 The Following Libraries are imported :